The Ministry undertakes annual safety belt and child restraint surveys. The most recent results are available here.

 In New Zealand, Police officers attending fatal crashes give an indication of whether safety belts were worn at the time of the crash and estimate whether wearing a safety belt would have saved the person's life.
 Over the last few years about 30 lives could have been saved each year if people had worn their safety belts.

-Every child under 5 years of age must be properly restrained by an approved child restraint when travelling in cars and vans.
+Every child under 7 years of age must be properly restrained by an approved child restraint when travelling in cars, vans and trucks.
 An adult safety belt alone is not enough.
-Children between 5 and 7 years of age must use an appropriate child restraint if one is available, or else use an adult safety belt.
-Older children must use a safety belt if available, and if no restraint is available they must travel in the rear seat.
+Children aged 7 years must use an appropriate child restraint if one is available, or else use an adult safety belt.
+Older children (aged 8 and over) must use a safety belt if available, and if no restraint is available they must travel in the rear seat.
 It is the driver's responsibility to make sure all child passengers are correctly restrained.

 Child restraint statistics - under 5 year olds